hand-crdb/cdc-sink.wiki.hand-crdb/C2C.md

 ## Limitations

-- All the limitations from CDC hold true.
-  - See [CockroachDB known limitations[(https://www.cockroachlabs.com/docs/stable/known-limitations.html#change-data-capture-limitations).
+Refer to [CockroachDB known limitations[(https://www.cockroachlabs.com/docs/stable/known-limitations.html#change-data-capture-limitations) for general limitations on the source changefeeds.

+### Foreign keys

-- Foreign keys are supported, but do have an additional throughput penalty
+- Foreign keys are supported, but do have an additional throughput penalty.
 - cdc-sink will order updates to referent tables before referring tables when the `--foreignKeys` flag is given.
-- Schema changes are not automatically propagated from the source to the destination.
-  - cdc-sink can support live schema changes, but the destination schema must be changed in a coordinated fashion with the source.
-  - Adding columns or tables is possible if they are added first to the destination.
-New columns must either be nullable or have a `DEFAULT` value, so that the `UPSERT` commands used by cdc-sink need not reference them.
-  - Removing columns or tables should be performed on the source cluster first.
-The [ignore column](https://github.com/cockroachdb/cdc-sink/wiki/Data-Behaviors#ignore-columns) behavior may also be used.
-  - Adding or removing secondary indexes is generally safe
+- Cyclical table dependency graphs are unsupported (and would be difficult to use in CockroachDB without deferrable constraints).
+  - Self-referential tables are supported, provided that a parent row in created in a transaction separate from any child rows.

 ### JSONB columns